Annual Parent Forms & General Information

 CAMERA SURVEILLANCE ON SCHOOL PROPERTY (PC 647(j)): For the safety of our students, staff and visitors, the District employs camera surveillance equipment for security purposes.
 This equipment may or may not be monitored at any time.
 Surveillance cameras will generally be utilized only in public areas where this is no “reasonable expectation of privacy.”
 Public areas may include school buses; building entrances; hallways; parking lots; front offices where students, employees, and parents come and go; gymnasiums during public activities; cafeterias; and supply rooms.
 However, it is not possible for surveillance cameras to cover all public areas of District buildings or all District activities.
 District surveillance cameras will not be installed in “private” areas such as restrooms, locker rooms, changing areas, private offices (unless consent by office occupier is given), or classrooms.

-SCHOOL FACILITIES: DRINKING WATER (EC 38040): Water plays and important role in maintaining a studednt’s overall health.
-Students, teachers, and staff are allowed to bring an carry water bottles to school and utilize water bottle filling stations that may be found around campus.
+SCHOOL FACILITIES: DRINKING WATER (EC 38040, 38043): Students, teachers, and staff have the right and are encouraged to bring a reusable bottle to fill and refill water to consume while at school.
+Drinking water plays an important role in maintaining a child’s overall health.
 The school has the right to limit or prohibit water bottles in the library, computer lab or science lab.

 SPECIAL NOTICES